 I am a Ph.D.
 Candidate at the University of California Los Angeles (Anderson School).
-I do research at the intersection of Macroeconomics, Finance and Applied Microeconomics.
-I am on the job market and will be available for interviews at the following conferences:
+I do research at the intersection of Macroeconomics, Finance and Industrial Organization.

 Job Market Paper